 - Learn how to learn and in multiple ways using different solution strategies

-I recently had the pleasure of meeting Jay McTighe at the ASCD Conference and over lunch we discussed the pros and cons of the CCSS and the importance of questioning techniques.
-Subsequently, in reading his book Essential Questions, written with Grant Wiggins, I came across these great reasons for building units around important kinds of vital questions:
+I recently had the pleasure of meeting Jay McTighe at the ASCD Conference and over lunch, we discussed the pros and cons of the CCSS and the importance of questioning techniques.
+Subsequently, in reading his book Essential Questions, written by Grant Wiggins, I came across these great reasons for building units around important kinds of vital questions:

-- Signal that inquiry is a key goal of education.
+- A signal that inquiry is a key goal of education.